zdhenard42/Linked_Connect_Bot/README.md

 ## Installation

-- First you need to download the repo and extract the folder to somewhere on your desktop
+- First you need to [download the repo](https://github.com/zdhenard42/Linked_Connect_Bot/archive/refs/tags/V1.0.zip)download the repo and extract the folder to somewhere on your desktop
 - Then you need to download the chromedriver that corresponds with your chrome version.
 	To find your chrome version, paste the following in your address bar:
 	```sh